Daytrips from Volcano Village

 Richardson Beach Park ☍ 31 miles from Volcano (43 min. drive)

 Less than a mile from Carlsmith is the majestic Richardson Beach Park, a black sand gem with stunning views of Hilo Bay, lots of space to lounge in the sun or picnic under the trees, and some of the best snorkeling on the east side of the Big Island.
 Like Carlsmith, this water is also fed by cool springs so bring a rash guard or long-sleeved shirt to full enjoy the delights this beautiful beach has to offer!
-Toilets, showers and changing rooms on-site.
-Plenty of parking as well.
+Easy access to the water from two points with handrails.
+There are also toilets, showers and changing rooms on-site.
+Parking can get tricky when it’s busy so get there early!

 Suisan Fish Market ☍ 27.9 miles from Volcano (37 min. drive)